Suicide Risk and Prevention for Kentucky Nurses

 IMPULSIVITY AND SUICIDE

 Some suicides are carefully planned and deliberate, while others appear to have been impulsively decided upon, involving little or no planning.
 Impulsiveness is thought to play an instrumental role in suicide because of the presumption that suicidal behaviors are carried out via rash decisions with little consideration for the consequences.
-A study of survivors of nearly lethal suicide attempts found that 1 in 4 individuals deliberated for less than 5 minutes.
-Another study found that 48% reported deliberating less than 10 minutes (HSPH, 2023a).
+A study of survivors of nearly lethal suicide attempts found that 1 in 4 individuals deliberated for less than five minutes.
+Another study found that 47% reported deliberating an hour or less (HSPH, 2023).

 Methods of Suicide and Lethality